 OpenAI is already aware of these flaws and working on overcoming these challenges.

 ChatGPT is a remarkable tool that has exceeded our expectations given how well it works and how broad its applications are.
-It has opened up a world of possibilities for businesses and, along with text-to-image models like Stable Diffusion and the well-known DALL-E, has the potential to revolutionize the way people work.
+It has opened up a world of possibilities for businesses and, along with text-to-image models like Stable Diffusion and the well-known DALL-E, has the potential to revolutionise the way people work.
 One of the most obvious ways we see ChatGPT being useful is as a next-generation AI assistant that augments and enhances our human capabilities and makes us more efficient at what we do.
 Technologies like this may also reshape existing jobs and will require people to adapt.

 However, there's a question still lingering: Is ChatGPT able to reason or is it just parroting?
-Is ChatGPT “simply” optimized to generate coherent and human-like text or does it actually have some level of understanding of natural language and reasoning capabilities?
+Is ChatGPT “simply” optimised to generate coherent and human-like text or does it actually have some level of understanding of natural language and reasoning capabilities?
 We believe it's the former given that the language model powering ChatGPT was trained on more than 45TB of text data including Wikipedia, books and a large portion of the Web, so it's very likely it has learned to combine parts of the text it has seen during training rather than truly comprehend what its being asked and formulating its answer.
 ChatGPT has not been taught to reason and only appears to have knowledge, therefore we should be careful of expecting too much from it and ensure non-technical users clearly understand how it works.

 Nevertheless, ChatGPT is still an amazing achievement of AI and a milestone in our field.
 We're just scratching the surface of what's possible with these new technologies and it has never been more exciting to work in the field of AI than right now.